kitaharalab/JamSketch/README.md

-# JamSketch
+﻿# JamSketch

 JamSketch is a jam session system that enables the user to enjoy improvisation just by drawing curves that represent the overall shape of melodies.

 ## Installation

-Unzip jamsketch_lite.zip anywhere.
+Unzip jamsketch_re.zip anywhere.

 ## Usage